Articles & Features

 Frank Lloyd Wright, Broadacre City, 1932.

-During his seventy-years career, newspapers often put Wright in the public eye not only by reason of his artistic and technical talent but also for his private catastrophes and dramas – his three wives, eight children and extra-marital relationships caused a certain scandal – as well as his rather narcissistic personality.
+During his seventy-year career, newspapers often put Wright in the public eye not only by reason of his artistic and technical talent but also for his private catastrophes and dramas – his three wives, eight children, and extra-marital relationships caused a certain scandal – as well as his rather narcissistic personality.
 In fact, to disdain other architects, he fiercely refused to join the American Institute of Architects, even after the organization awarded him its gold medal in 1949.

 In the mid-thirties, Wright was considered one of the most influential American architects, yet his time seemed to be coming to an end.
-Far from it, in his sixties, he returned onto the architectural scene with renewed creative energy and designed two of the most potent examples of 20th-century architecture: Fallingwater in Pennsylvania, and The Solomon R. Guggenheim Museum on Fifth Avenue in New York City.
+Far from it, in his sixties, he returned to the architectural scene with renewed creative energy and designed two of the most potent examples of 20th-century architecture: Fallingwater in Pennsylvania, and The Solomon R. Guggenheim Museum on Fifth Avenue in New York City.
 The latter, conceived to house Guggenheim’s private collection of non-objective art and initiated in 1943, consumed the last 16 years of Wright’s life, and neither Guggenheim nor the architect himself, saw it completed.

 Solomon R. Guggenheim Museum, New York City.
 Organic Architecture.